 - Tempurpedic has a higher price point for its models

 - Amerisleep has a couple unique aspects to the construction of its mattresses, namely bio-based foams and celliant in its cover

-- You can try out Tempurpedic mattresses in stores, but you have to buy Amerisleep online
+- Consumers can try out Tempurpedic mattresses in stores, but they have to buy Amerisleep online

 - Amerisleep discloses all its specs, while Tempurpedic typically does not

 Note: both mattresses rank well in my overall mattress reviews.